Babies are designed specifically to drive you mad

 As a polyamorist, one of the first challenges I encounter is a backlash from our sex-negative society on my choice to be open to loving many.
 There is only one reason for this.
 People take issue with my view that sex with potentially more than one person can be a great thing and sometimes even believe that cheating is preferable to being honest and open about it.
 If I were to be sexually exclusive but love many emotionally, no one would turn a hair.
 Yet even though many polyamorists have faced this discrimination head on, a large proportion of us remain in old sex-negative patterns towards our children.
 Why?
 Because well, innocence must be protected.

-We operate within a context of inherited shame and believe that sex-positivity starts far later than it actually does.
-A sex-positive upbringing starts when our children are babies.
+We operate within a context of inherited shame and believe that sex-positivity is for prepubescent teenagers.
+But I believe a sex-positive upbringing starts when our children are babies.

 Sex-positivity and babies